The Nab: Access and history

 When Alfred Wainwright wrote his pictorial guide to the Far Eastern Fells in the 1950s The Nab, as part of the Martindale Deer Forest was strictly out of bounds.
 He wrote in the chapter on The Nab:

 The Nab is open access under the Countryside and Rights of Way Act 2000 although this is part of the red deer conservation area and this fell is a sanctuary for the animals away from people.
-Walks here should be avoided particularly during the calving season between May to mid-June.
+Walks here should be avoided particularly during the calving season between May and mid-June.
 Further advice should be sought from Dalemain Estate to see if walking is possible.
 Access to the summit is from Dalehead Farm and past Angle Tarn.
 It is not possible to go through the fields below to the north east of the fell.

 Anybody approaching from the north will see 'The Bungalow' in Martindale which was formerly a shooting lodge built in 1910 by the Earl of Lonsdale for the visiting Kaiser Wilhelm and is now a holiday cottage available to rent.

 A report from the Department for Environment, Food and Rural Affairs found that Martindale deer may be the only pure blooded Red Deer left in England as many herds become cross bred with genes from the Sika Deer.